How can 3 minutes really be enough?

 End of 2023

-From the lab to life: 30 years of research in the palm of your hand
+From lab to life: 30 years of research in the palm of your hand

-At the end of 2023, the dream came true.
-After thirty years of research, testing and development, Elonga was finally ready to enter thousands of homes.
-Instead of laboratory devices or exclusively sports instruments, a product was created that fits in the palm of your hand.
-Every morning, it helps more than 10,000 people understand their bodies better.
-Elonga has become a guide to a healthier life.
+By the end of 2023, the dream became reality.
+After 30 years of research, testing, and development, Elonga entered thousands of homes.
+No bulky lab equipment—just a device that fits in your hand.
+Every morning, it helps 10,000+ people understand their bodies better.
+Elonga has become a guide to healthier living.

 Rocket launch: 10,000 customers a year